Von-Neumann finiteness and reversibility in some classes of non-associative algebras: Proofs of our results

 \begin{prop} Every Hurwitz algebra with anisotropic norm is reversible.
 A split Hurwitz algebra is reversible if and only if its dimension is less than or equal to $2$. \end{prop}

 \begin{proof} Hurwitz algebras with anisotropic norm have no zero divisors, and Hurwitz algebras of dimension at most $2$ are commutative.
-Hence all algebras of either type are reversible.
-If $A$ is a split Hurwitz algebras of dimension at least $4$, then it contains a split quaternion subalgebra.
-Since every split quaternion algebra is isomorphic to a $2\times2$ matrix algebra, it is not reversible. \end{proof}
+Hence, all algebras of either type are reversible.
+If $A$ is a split Hurwitz algebra of dimension at least $4$, then it contains a split quaternion subalgebra, that is, an algebra isomorphic to $H$.
+Since $H$ is not reversible, neither is $A$ in this case. \end{proof}

-\subsection{Proof of Theorem~\ref{quadflex}}
+\subsection{Proof of Theorem~\ref{quadflex}(\ref{quadflex1},\ref{quadflex2})}

 \begin{prop} Every algebra without zero divisors, that is either flexible or quadratic, is von-Neumann finite. \end{prop}

 \begin{proof} Let $A$ be an algebra without zero divisors.
 If $A$ is flexible and $ab=1$ then $a=(ab)a=a(ba)$, whence $a(1-ba)=0$ and $ba=1$.
 If $A$ is quadratic then $\spann\{1,a\}$ is a field for every $a\in A$, and hence there exists an element $\tilde{a}\in\spann\{1,a\}$ such that $a\tilde{a}=\tilde{a}a=1$.
 Now, if $ab=1$ then $a(b-\tilde{a})= ab -a\tilde{a} = 1-1=0$, implying that $b=\tilde{a}$ and hence $ba=1$. \end{proof}